bjansen/gyokuro/doc/0.2/index.md

         shared void listUsers() {}
     }

+    route("/admin")
+    controller object adminController {
+        route("/")
+        shared void showAdminHomepage() {}
+    }

 Controllers allow you to group related handlers together, and define a "hierarchy" of routes, because functions will inherit the path of their parent controller.
 In the above example, the full paths will be `/users/:id` or `/users/`.

-To declare a controller, create a class and annotate it with `controller`.
+To declare a controller, create a class or an object and annotate it with `controller`.
 Controllers don't have to inherit a special class or interface.
 Controllers can be annotated with `route`, to define a partial path.
 If no route is present, gyokuro will treat as `route("")` or `route("/")`.
 Leading and trailing slashes are optional, and consecutive slashes will be merged: